 How to Find It: From the car park, cross the bridge and turn left, following the finger posts uphill for 1/4 mile.

-Access: The walk is a moderate climb with three stiles to cross.
+Access: The walk is a moderate climb with five stiles to cross.
 The route can be muddy in places, so we recommend sturdy footwear.

 Plan a Great Day Out